 Single Image: Work featuring a self-contained narrative with or without a caption.
-Includes illustrations, gag cartoons, political cartoons, a one-image short-form work with panels.
+Includes illustrations, gag cartoons, political cartoons, an one-image short-form work with panels.
 Must be only one page.

 HOW TO ENTER:

 Long Form, Short Form: Fill out the online entry form.
-There will be a link to upload a pdf of your submission.
+The entry form will contain information on emailing your submission to the Society of Illustators.
 Only pdfs will be accepted.
 We no longer require physical copies of your work for judging.
 You may enter as many books as you’d like, but each individual title will need it’s own entry form.

 Specs for Upload: PDFs only.
 Files should be no larger than 10MB.